compalmanel/WavesLPoSTools/README.md

 * it's almost certain that the payment items will not be ordered in the same way
 * sometimes amounts differ by a very small amount due to rounding differences

 So it's not possible to [diff](https://en.wikipedia.org/wiki/Diff) the files directly.
-A typical run will look this:
+The output of a typical run will look this:
 ```
 Connected to the blocks database.
 Calculating payout...